oicleevan/the-deeps/README.md

 To make the software, GNU make is required.
 Type `make` to compile the program.
 It places a binary in `bin/`.

-Currently only supports UNIX based systems.
-I don't have a Windows machine to test on, so if anyone wishes to port this to Windows, that would be great!
+Currently only supports Linux-based systems.
+I don't have a Windows or MacOS machine to test on, so if anyone wishes to port this, that would be great!

 # Thanks!